tobiaswuerth/rolling_embedding/README.md

 This illustrates clearly that the two-topic separation starts to break down once the chunk size becomes too small.
 This can be explained due to the fact that natural language reuses a lot of its phrases, regardless of the topic, leaving only specialized domain vocabulary to distinguish one from the other.

-I also created a visualization with the mean chunked full text paper embedding.
-This time I hard cut the chunks, meaning I do not respect word boundaries:
+I also created a visualization with the mean chunked full text paper embedding:

 https://github.com/user-attachments/assets/70cd5e24-e7a9-4e62-b51d-a6f11a66f365